 - Collect Sales Tax: Set up your e-commerce platform to automatically calculate and collect the correct sales tax from your customers based on their location.
 Make sure your tax settings are up-to-date and accurate.

-- Keep Detailed Reports: Make a clear and complete report of the sales tax you’ve collected, following your state’s guidelines.
+- Keep Detailed Reports: Provide a clear, complete report of the sales tax you’ve collected, following your state’s guidelines.

 - Submit Your Sales Tax Returns: Adhering to the specific filing and sales tax remittance deadlines set by your state, which may be monthly, quarterly, or annually, is paramount in sales tax compliance.
 Alongside submitting your returns, ensure the timely payment of collected taxes.